Relative: Black couple didn’t provoke shooting by police

 Today, about 55% of the city’s 85,000 residents are white and 17% are Black, according to census figures.
 About 55% of residents are Hispanic.

-In one racial flashpoint in the early 1920s, white sailors from a nearby naval base surrounded and threatened Black residents of a boarding house.
-Microfilm copies of newspapers from the period included ads for Ku Klux Klan gatherings and an expose estimating 400 locals belonged to the group, said Bill, of the Waukegan Historical Society.
+In one racial flashpoint in the early 1929s, white sailors from a nearby naval base surrounded and threatened Black residents of a boarding house.
+Microfilm copies of newspapers from the period included ads for Ku Klux Klan gatherings and an expose estimating 400 locals belonged to the group, said Josh Bill, president of the Waukegan Historical Society.

 In 1966, some residents of the city’s predominantly Black and Puerto Rican neighborhoods clashed with police in unrest that left businesses damaged.